-Do not overfill the tank past the full mark.

-Always check oil levels after changing filters or servicing hydraulic components.

-Hydraulic oil quality should be inspected every 40 hours.
-If the oil is dirty or smells burnt, it should be replaced.

-Be aware of high temperatures.
-Oil temperatures higher than 180 °F (82 °C) could cause seal damage and degrade oil quality.
+- · Do not overfill the tank past the full mark. - Always check oil levels after changing filters or servicing hydraulic components. - Hydraulic oil quality should be inspected every 40 hours.
+If the oil is dirty or smells burnt, it should be replaced. - Be aware of high oil temperatures.
+Temperatures higher than 180 °F (82 °C) could cause seal damage and degrade oil quality.

-6.6.1 Adding Hydraulic Oil to the Tank
+6.6.1 Hydraulic Oil - Adding